Last factual update: 1 June 2026. Link update: 8 June 2026.

 But if your only reason for going east is Chichén Itzá, pause before committing to the drive.

 From Mérida, Valladolid is still a long day.
 From Cancún or the Riviera Maya, it can also become a full-day trip.
-Without the ruins, you should make sure the replacement plan is something you actually want.
+Without the ruins, make sure the replacement plan is something you actually want.

 What this means for independent travelers